Can Dogs See Ghosts? What Research Says · Kinship

 Theories about dogs’ paranormal perceptions

 Another, more concerning potential reason for a dog’s reaction to unseen stimuli could be an illness or health condition.
 Just like humans, as dogs age, their senses grow weaker, and their behaviors may change.
-Some dogs experience a degenerative disorder similar to dementia or Alzheimer’s that can cause restlessness, pacing, or even staring off into space.
+Some dogs experience a degenerative disorder similar to dementia or Alzheimer’s that can cause pacing, restlessness, or even staring off into space.

 Related article